-|Had to get the Wells installed
+|Had to get the Wells

-Wings together, and Bare
+installed Wings together,

 and Bare Metal Foil on the

-Laid the Gear Doors in the Wings, applied
+Laid the Gear Doors in the

-then trimmed them
+then trimmed them while

 |Main Gear installed.

 |Early in their career, F-105s did not have the Cooling

 Scoops, better known as 'SIX PACKS' and the